Bajerskov/Portfolio/readme.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## This is my portfolio repository
-My [portfolio](https://andersfejerskov.dk) is created with [Next.js](https://nextjs.org/) a React framework for static, SEO friendly websites.
+My [portfolio](https://andersfejerskov.dk) is created with [Next.js](https://nextjs.org/) a React framework for static, SEO friendly websites, utilizing the react library.

-The project is dockerized and implements a ci/cd workflow by building the project to an image and pushing to a docker-hub registry.
-Which a DigitalOcean droplet picks-up and replaces the running containers with one from the new image.
+The project has a fully automatic ci/cd workflow by using github actions to build and compile Docker images and pushing them to the docker-hub registry.
+The image is then picked up by a [Watchtower](https://github.com/containrrr/watchtower) container running on a DigitalOcean droplet and replaces the old container with one from the new image.

 ## Dependencies
 The project utilises [TailwindCSS](https://tailwindcss.com/) for basic styling in combination with PreProcessor [PostCSS](https://postcss.org/) and [Sass](https://sass-lang.com/)